On the third largest prime divisor of an odd perfect number: Introduction

 \end{theorem}

-\begin{proof} We note that for $i=0$, this result is already known.
-For $i=k$, the result follows from the well known fact that an odd perfect number must be divisible by a fourth power of a prime.
-Suppose that $0<i<k$.
+\begin{proof} We note that for $i=0$, this result is a corollary of Acquaah and Konyagin's bound.
+For $i=k-1$, the result follows from the well known fact that an odd perfect number must be divisible by a fourth power of a prime.
+Suppose that $1 \leq i \leq k-2$.
 Consider Note that $M$ must be deficient since it is a proper divisor of a perfect number.
 Thus, one must have $M<\sigma(M) <2M$.
 Thus, there exists $j$ such that $j \geq k-i$ and satisfying $p_j^{a_j}\not|\sigma(M)$.
-Since $N$ is perfect, there is some $\ell < k-i$ such that $p_j|\sigma(p_\ell^{a_\ell})$.
-Hence, $p_\ell^{a_\ell} > 1/2 p_{k-i}$.
-We have then from which the desired inequality follows. \end{proof}
+Since $N$ is perfect, but any proper divisor is deficient, there is some $\ell < k-i$ such that $p_j|\sigma(p_\ell^{a_\ell})$.
+Hence, $p_\ell^{a_\ell} > \frac{1}{2} p_{k-i}$.
+We then have Lemma \ref{Euler form for OPN} implies that at most one of our exponents $a_m$ can be 1, and thus we have From the above inequalities we then have that and hence $p_{k-i} < (2N)^{\frac{1}{2i+2}}.$